KushBlazingJudah/feditext/README.md

 back and worked on other programming projects and pushed FChannel off to the side.

+Then I seen activity on the Git repository once again, and then this project was started.

+I have a huge amount of respect for the developer of FChannel, and this is by no means made as a killer to his project.
+However, this project was also made in response to some... odd design choices in FChannel to say the least.
+I'm guilty of it myself, especially in the Fiber port, and probably here too, however this aims to implement things better and serve as a potential reference on things FChannel can improve upon.

 FChannel is an ambitious project and I am glad I got to play a role in its development, and I hope that more projects like FChannel pop up to improve upon each other's mistakes while having their own uniqueness to it.
-This is one such project I'd like to see.

-I have a huge amount of respect for the developer, however I'm afraid he made some awful design choices while writing FChannel (so did I when I started working on the Fiber port), so this serves to be a project to expand upon later and to use to improve the main codebase of FChannel, or maybe even aid in the effort to port to Fiber.
-I'm not saying my choices will be much better, but half the point of this project is to coexist with FChannel and to share improvements.
+When I am largely finished with this project, I plan to contribute some good differences here into FChannel's actual code base to improve quality of life there too.

 ## Goals

 Feditext's goals are simple and to the point:

 - <=4000 SLOC in the main codebase according to cloc
-  - The core textboard engine is approaching 2000 lines, by then it will probably be complete, and may even shrink once I do some optimization.
-    I have bumped the line limit to 4000 lines from 3000 as a result.
+  - Previously it was 3,000 lines but the core engine came close to 2,000 so I bumped it.
+I don't think I will hit 4,000 but will most likely exceed 3,000.
   - FChannel was approaching 6,000 lines when I started work on it and I found it hard to comprehend at times.
 I don't want it to be like this.
 - ~~Tons of comments~~ (lol), good documentation